AhmedNaleba/alx-system_engineering-devops/0x02-shell_redirections/README.md

-8-cwd_state - Script that writes results of ls -la to a file 9-duplicate_last_line - Script that duplicates the last line of a file 10-no_more_js - Script that deletes .js files from the current directory and not directories 11-directories - Script that counts the number of directories and sub-directories in the current directory.
+8-cwd_state - Script that writes results of ls -la to a file 9-duplicate_last_line - Script that duplicates the last line of a file 10-no_more_js - Script that deletes .js files from the current directory and not directories 11-directories - Script that counts the number of directories and sub-directories in the current directory 12-newest_files - Script that displays the 10 newest files in the current directory